 For more information about what expenses are included in a specific program, contact program staff.

 Once you are registered in your program courses, the corresponding charges will appear on your CalCentral account.
-Visiting students will be assigned an SID (student identification number) to access their.
+Visiting students will be assigned a SID (student identification number) to access their account.
 Payments may be submitted in several different ways, including:

 For more information, please go to http://studentbilling.berkeley.edu/PaymentOptions.htm

 To determine your financial aid eligibility for a Summer Abroad program, review the financial aid information for Summer Abroad and consult with the Financial Aid and Scholarships Office.
 When the Financial Aid and Scholarships Office calculates the amount of aid offered for participation in a program, they consider not only the tuition and program fee charges but also any out-of-pocket expenses they anticipate students may incur during the program.
 The charges posted directly to the CalCentral account for the tuition and the program fee are different from the total expenses that may be incurred while abroad.

 If you require financial aid to cover program costs, it is your responsibility to confirm your aid package in advance of any program deadlines.
 Inability to pay the program fee or tuition is not a valid reason to receive a refund of the fees associated with your program.

 Financial aid eligibility during the summer is partially based on full-time course enrollment.
 Canceling from, or being dismissed from, a Summer Abroad program may have implications for your financial aid awards.
 Please check with Financial Aid Counselors to see how this may impact you.